 Students can renew their visas by returning to their home country and

-If you are planning to renew your visa in the near future, it is recommended
+consulate.
+If you are planning to renew your visa in the near future, it

-to request a letter of support from the International Student Services
+to request a letter of support from the International student advisor

 Can I go to Canada to renew my visa?